2018 Houston Baptist Huskies football team

 The 2018 Houston Baptist Huskies football team represented Houston Baptist University—now known as Houston Christian University—as a member of the Southland Conference during the 2018 NCAA Division I FCS football season.
 Led by sixth-year head coach Vic Shealy the Huskies compiled an overall record of 1–10 with a mark of 0–9 in conference play, placing last out of 11 teams in the Southland.
 Houston Baptist played home games at Husky Stadium in Houston.

-Previous season

-The Huskies finished the 2017 season 1–10, 0–9 in Southland play to finish in last place.

 Preseason

 Preseason All-Conference Teams

 On July 12, 2018, the Southland announced their Preseason All-Conference Teams, with the Huskies placing one player on the first team.